Reopenings bring new cases in S. Korea, virus fears in Italy

 “Am I supposed to send them home?
 They need a guard here to do that,” he said.
 “The laws aren’t clear, the decree isn’t clear.
 You don’t know what you can do.”

-Elsewhere, Pakistan allowed shops, factories, construction sites and other businesses to reopen, even as over 1,600 new cases and 24 deaths were reported.
-Prime Minister Imran Khan said the government is rolling back curbs because it can’t support millions who depend on daily wages.
+Elsewhere, Pakistan allowed shops, factories, construction sites and other businesses to reopen, even as more than 1,600 new cases and 24 deaths were reported.
+Prime Minister Imran Khan said the government was rolling back curbs because it can’t support millions who depend on daily wages.
 But controls could be reimposed if people fail to practice social distancing.

 In Spain certain regions can scale back lockdowns starting Monday, with limited seating at bars, restaurants and other public places.
 But Madrid and Barcelona, the country’s largest cities, will remain shut down.